 Software available to students in the computer labs include: Final Draft, PSAW (SPSS), Adobe Creative Suite, Adobe Production Premium, Microsoft Office 2011, Final Cut, Autodesk animation suite, Apple Aperture and much more.

-Traditional TV studio with control room.
-Control room has glass windows so that students can view activity in the studio.
+Our students can get a real-world experience in the television studio and control room.
+The control room has glass windows so that students can view activity in the studio.
 The studio features a standard lighting grid for the hanging of lighting elements.
 Half of the studio features a Chroma Key green wall to allow for the use of virtual sets.
 A new hard set has also been built for the studio featuring a large news desk to be used with virtual backgrounds.
 The studio also has a storage room as well as extra area for future expansion (e.g. auxiliary sets).
 All productions in the studio will be full HD.
 The studio will also be the hub of a future cable-access channel that will be operated by the college.
 The cable channel will allow for the local broadcast of student work, as well as other productions featuring Texas Tech.
 Between broadcasts, the channel will included weather and other general information pertinent to the Tech community.
-The channel is projected to be operable by Spring of 2013.

-Home of KTXT-FM, Texas Tech's ONLY student run broadcast entity.
-The complex will feature the 5 studios mentioned by Todd.
-Two of the studios will have glass windows facing into the adjacent hallway so that passers by can see the inner-workings of the radio station.
-The production rooms will feature high quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
-The area is also being wired for cable TV to monitor local and cable news stations, and there will be interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio.
-This will allow for “live” reports from these areas (vice-versa with the TV studio).
+The Radio Station complex is the home of KTXT-FM, Texas Tech's only student run broadcast entity.
+The complex feature five studios.
+Two of the studios have glass windows facing into the adjacent hallway so that passersby can see the inner-workings of the radio station.
+The production rooms feature high quality audio equipment for recording, and special sound proofing to allow for studio quality production.
+The area is also wired for cable TV to monitor local and cable news stations, and there is interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio, allowing for “live” reports.

 This will be the primary production lab for the Journalism and Electronic Media Department.
 Using the concept of convergence, students will use high-performance Apple Macintosh computers to produce content for TV, radio, print, and web usage.
 The lab features Apple's Final Cut software, as well as the Adobe Design and Production Premium software suites.
 The facility also includes 4 audio booths located in the back of the room so that students producing TV news stories, radio content, or audio/visual content for the web can record voice-overs for their projects.
 Each of the booths will be equipped with high-quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
 A portion of the lab also includes a ceiling-mounted lighting grid for the inclusion of lighting elements to allow for "live shots" between News Central and the TV studio.
 As mentioned before, the area will also have connectivity to the radio studios for "live" reports on KTXT-FM.

 The 3rd floor will serve as the media production and technical instruction hub of the new building.
-Along with the News Central Lab, radio station complex and TV studio, the 3rd floor also features 3 other computer labs – one of which can hold up to 60 students.
+Along with the News Central Lab, radio station complex and TV studio, the 3rd floor also features three other computer labs – one of which can hold up to 60 students.
 Each lab will feature high-end Mac and PC computers with software ranging from Apple's Final Cut software; to the Adobe Design and Production Premium suites; to Final Draft script writing software.
-At least one lab will also serve as an Open Lab where students can work with the various software titles outside of their regular class times.
+At least one lab will also serve as an open lab where students can work with the various software titles outside of their regular class times.
 Each lab includes newly purchased display technology and lecterns for instructional purposes.
-This includes high resolution projectors, a computer system, Blu-Ray player, in-room audio system, and a built-in touch-panel on the lecterns for access to all display technology.
+This includes high-resolution projectors, a computer system, Blu-Ray player, in-room audio system, and a built-in touch-panel on the lecterns for access to all display technology.

 The 3rd floor of the building also features the Equipment Checkout Office where students have access to audio, video, and photo equipment for their various production projects.
 This equipment includes HD video cameras, digital audio recorders, and a variety of DSLRs (including the Canon 5D Mark II and the Canon 7D).
 Auxiliary equipment offered includes light kits, various types of microphones, photo and video tripods, etc.

-The basement of the new building will feature an expanded area for use by graduate students and faculty conducting research.
-The facility will feature a computer lab for experiments that doubles as a call center, a focus group facility, Psychophys lab, eye-tracking lab, and an additional classroom for other group-based studies.
-The focus group facility will feature an interview room with ceiling mounted microphones, a remote controlled camera system featuring 3 cameras, and a control room behind a 1-way glass panel where the interviewees can be observed and the audio-visual equipment is operated.
-The Psychophys lab features a computer operated system that allows for the monitoring of a participants vital signs and physical reactions when exposed to stimulus, and the eye-tracking lab allows for the monitoring of the movement of a participants eyes when subjected to visual stimulus such as a computer or TV screen.
+The basement of the new building features an expanded area for use by graduate students and faculty conducting research.
+The facility includes a computer lab for experiments that doubles as a call center, a focus group facility, psychophysiology lab, eye-tracking lab, and an additional classroom for other group-based studies.
+The focus group facility comes equipped with an interview room with ceiling mounted microphones, a remote controlled camera system featuring three cameras, and a control room behind a one-way glass panel where the interviewees can be observed and the audio-visual equipment is operated.
+The psychophysiology lab features a computer operated system that allows for the monitoring of a participants vital signs and physical reactions when exposed to stimulus, and the eye-tracking lab allows for the monitoring of the movement of a participants eyes when subjected to visual stimulus such as a computer or TV screen.
 The experimental computer lab and additional classroom allow for group studies using computerized stimulus as well as in room LCD monitors which will have access to cable TV.
 All of the research facilities feature connectivity throughout the complex to allow for remote operation of research equipment, and remote audio/video monitoring of the participants in the various facilities.
 The facility also features a number of offices and reception areas.

-The basement of the new building's rotunda will feature a room specifically designed to reproduce a theatrical environment.
+The basement of the building's rotunda will feature a room specifically designed to reproduce a theatrical environment.
 The room features a high-quality, high-luminance HD projector, a Bose audio system, and full-digital connectivity for the playback from sources such as the in-room Blu-Ray player or Mac Mini computer.
-The room will be used for film-based courses that screen films and utilize other visual media for classroom instruction.
-The facility will also double as a screening room for student projects, films, or for film festivals such as the annual Global Lens festival.
+The room is used for film-based courses that screen films and utilize other visual media for classroom instruction.
+The facility also doubles as a screening room for student projects, films, or for film festivals such as the annual Global Lens festival.